d-meiser/d-meiser.github.io/_posts/2016-1-10-mpi-travis.md

 ## Where to go from here

-Of course this approach can be refined in many ways.
-In a real project you'll want to interface with your configuration system (e.g. cmake) and you're tests will have to be hooked into your test harness.
+This approach can be refined in a number of ways.
+In a real project you'll want to interface with your configuration system (e.g. cmake) and your tests will have to be hooked into your test harness.
 You could also imagine testing on several different MPICH versions and with OpenMPI.
-You can do that easily using the travis test matrix, e.g. using environment variables to control which MPI is built and used.
+You can do that using the travis test matrix using environment variables to control which MPI is built and used.